A-bahaa/Ostep-projects/Initial_utilities/wgrep/README.md

 this one doesn't
 so does this foolish line; do you see where?
 ```
-written in it, You will write in the terminal as follows
+written in it, You'd write in the terminal as follows:
 ```
 ./wgrep foo test.txt
 ```